ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ### Unique Device Identity

-A Secure device Identity (DevID) in the form of an IEEE 802.1AR certificate {{IEEE-802-1AR}} must be provisioned in the Attester's TPMs.
+A secure Device Identity (DevID) in the form of an IEEE 802.1AR DevID certificate {{IEEE-802-1AR}} must be provisioned in the Attester's TPMs.

 ### Keys